 Here are some tips to help you choose a car:

-Size: when I was booking Montenegro holidays for a tour operator a lot of families would arrive with a piece of luggage each and couldn’t fit it all in the car they’d hired.
-This meant that after a long trip they’d have to make two trips from the airport to their accommodation, which isn’t so bad if you’re staying nearby.
+This meant that after a long trip they’d have to make two trips from the airport to their accommodation.
+This isn’t so bad if you’re staying nearby.
 But it was virtually impossible if they were flying into Dubrovnik and driving into Montenegro.

 When you’re choosing a car make sure it can fit your luggage if you’re picking it up at the airport.
 Alternatively, you can book airport transfers and collect your rental car the next day.